 Broken Sleep Books (e.g. Go On)

-CB Editions (e.g. The Absent Therapist, Days and Nights in W12)
+CB Editions (e.g. The Absent Therapist, Days and Nights in W12, Take Two)

-Cinnamon Press/Liquorice Fish Books (NB prose poetry sequences that read like novellas – e.g. Ed’s Wife and Other Creatures & The True Story of Cowboy Hat and the Ingenue).
-Cinnamon Press also has a relevant submissions call currently open – “New Voices 2025” – until 30th December 2023 for “full length manuscripts written for adults — poetry collections, short story collections, novels, novellas, creative non-fiction or mixed genre works.”
+Cinnamon Press/Liquorice Fish Books (NB prose poetry/micro-fiction sequences that resemble novellas-in-flash – e.g. Ed’s Wife and Other Creatures & The True Story of Cowboy Hat and the Ingenue).

 Counterpoint Press (e.g. Why Did I Ever, One D.O.A., One on the Way)